greenelab/meta-review/manuscript.md

 ### Additional collaborative writing projects

 The Deep Review was not the first scholarly manuscript written online via an open collaborative process.
+This type of manuscript is also known as a Massively Open Online Paper [@16H8Gdlkx].
 In 2013, two dozen mathematicians created the 600-page Homotopy Type Theory book, writing collaboratively in LaTeX on GitHub [@RExXs8is; @MhC1nPDK].
 Two technical books on cryptocurrency --- [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) and [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) --- written on GitHub in AsciiDoc format have engaged hundreds of contributors.
 Both Homotopy Type Theory and Mastering Bitcoin continue to be maintained years after their initial publication.